 In accordance with NHA’s mission, our organization is committed to providing each animal within our shelter optimum care and housing.
 To that end, we operate a managed placement shelter.
 This comprehensive approach focuses on our mission to rescue, shelter, heal, adopt and advocate for animals in need while also providing compassionate care for the sick, injured and abused animals who have no one else to care for them and rely on us for a second chance at a good life.
 These policies ensure the health of the pets being placed through Nashville Humane, with emphasis on the health of the animals already in our care and priority placement given to our large volume transports via our shelter partners.

+Should rehoming prove necessary – We emphasize and advocate direct adoption.
+Direct Adoption allows the least stressful transition for the animal – often in contrast to the shelter environment which commonly amplifies anxiety, aggression and illness.
+We recommend owners dedicate at least one month to the process of rehoming via direct adoption before partnering with NHA or an alternative rescue or shelter to schedule an appointment.
 Remember: You are your pet’s greatest advocate and their best option in finding a new home!
 Many assume shelters and rescue groups are more adept at placing animals as they have the experience, facilities and screening guidelines to do so.
 However, as the individual pet’s owner, you are able to provide the most accurate and detailed information possible to prospective adopters and in doing so determine the best fit for their future.

-Make sure it’s legal!
+When you’re ready to transfer ownership, make sure it’s legal!
 In addition to signing a transfer of ownership contract, be sure to transfer ownership of key identifies such as your pet’s microchip and rabies tag.
 You might also contact your primary vet to notify them of this transfer.
 For information regarding best rehoming practices as well as samples of adoption questionnaires and contracts, click here.